 “The intent was to prevent originators from steering borrowers to high-cost loans in order to increase their commission,” Fleming notes.

 You should also know that working with a broker won’t make your loan more expensive.

 “The lender pays us, just like a cruise line pays a travel agent,” Fleming says.

 RATE SEARCH: Compare mortgage rates.

-Working with a traditional bank lender
+Mortgage broker vs. traditional bank lender

 Banks issue less than half of mortgages these days, according to the industry publication Inside Mortgage Finance.
 But working with a broker isn’t necessarily a slam dunk.